robdodson/robdodson.me/src/posts/your-home-is-a-virtual-power-plant.md

 Sometimes, like on the hottest day of the year when everyone is running their air conditioners, demand outpaces supply.
 During these times, the grid operator has to go to the energy market to buy more power to respond to the demand.

 Depending on the situation, this might mean calling up a **peaker plant**.
-These are fast-acting—and very dirty—fossil fuel plants that can ramp-up quickly.
+These are fast-acting—and very dirty—fossil fuel plants that can ramp up quickly.

 There are a number of problems with peaker plants: